What Does a Marketing Manager Do? A Guide

 • Project management skills prepare you to set goals, track progress, meet deadlines, and manage teams.

-• Technical skills—particularly with project management, email marketing, SEO, and presentation software—allow you to complete tasks more efficiently.
+• Technical skills, particularly those related to project management, email marketing, SEO, and presentation software, allow you to complete tasks more efficiently.

 • Leadership skills help you to motivate and mentor marketing team members and delegate tasks to the right people.